Dheeraj-2003/booking_app/README.md

 A booking app made with flutter with a simple UI.

-# Steps to build the apk file
+# Downloading apk
 1.Download apk from build_

-Or
+# Steps to build apk
 1. Clone the repository.
 2. From the directory of the local cloned repository run this command in your terminal :- flutter build apk --split-per-abi